Characters: The Amazing Race 22

 tendencies were very clear to the audience, they managed to mostly hide them from the other teams, becoming much more popular with the cast than they were with the audience.
 After bumbling through the first two-thirds of the season, they caught fire, winning three straight legs heading into the finale, where Max ultimately stumbled on the luck-based Spy Switchback, taking forever to find his briefcase and allowing Bates to pass him up.
 They never had a chance after that, and they finished 2nd.

-- Alpha Bitch: Katie, even to her own husband, who she constantly berates for his mistakes, while insisting that she's always right.
+- Alpha Bitch: Katie, even to her own husband, who she constantly berated for his mistakes, while insisting that she was always right.
 She admitted in a Deleted Scene that, though she thought she could have done better with the stilts Roadblock in Bora Bora, she forced Max to do it so he would suffer after she had to suffer through the sandcastles in the last leg.
+Max can also be a male variant of this.

-- Big Bad Wannabe: It's implied in the show (but made explicit in interviews and DeletedScenes) that they came into the season expecting to be this huge dominating force that all the other teams would fear and hate.
-While this was played straight during the first half of the season, with their initially poor performance and the other teams not fearing or hating them, this started to become a subversion in Leg 9.
+- Big Bad Wannabe: It was implied in the show (but made explicit in interviews and DeletedScenes) that they came into the season expecting to be this huge dominating force that all the other teams would fear and hate.
+While this was played straight during the first half of the season, with their initially poor performance leading to the other teams not fearing or hating them, this started to become a subversion in Leg 9.

 - Blonde Republican Sex Kitten: Katie is the grown-up Alpha Bitch type.